Aditya9329/Hive/README.md

 select * from sales_data;
 ```

-# create a backup table
+# Create a backup table
 ```bash
 create table sales_data_bkup as select * from sales_data;
 ```